 - The Mall and Constitution Hill will be closed on Saturdays until further notice, in addition to the regular Sunday closure.

-- Public car parking in The Regent's Park will resume from Saturday 13th June.
+- Public car parking in The Regent's Park resumed on Saturday 13th June.

 Pay and display car parking will be available from 09:00 to 18:30, Monday to Sunday.